-7.2.1 The District contribution limit to the cost of medical, dental and vision insurance premiums per each eligible, full-time unit member and his/her dependents shall be \$743.50 per month (twelfthly) effective for the 2012-2013 school year.
-Payment of any additional medical, dental or vision insurance premium costs shall be paid by the individual unit member, (Appendix B-6).

-If the preliminary estimate for health benefits for the 2012-2013 fiscal year exceeds the contribution limit, after adding in the funds from the insurance reserve, the IAC will be convened to develop plan and coverage modifications.

-- 7.2.2 All rebates from the District JPA shall be applied directly to reduce the cost of Health and Welfare Benefits. - 7.2.3 The Joint TVEA Committee shall continue a review of the District's medical and benefit plans to study and recommend benefit providers and cost efficiencies. - 7.2.4 The District shall establish an insurance advisory committee for the purpose of researching available options and cost economies to maximize plan benefits and minimize premium costs to the District and employee participants.
-The Committee shall consist of fifteen (15) representatives, five (5) appointed by TVEA, five (5) appointed by Classified bargaining unit, and five (5) appointed by the District.
-Each of these groups shall designate three (3) voting members, with the two (2) alternates having the ability to vote in the absence of voting members.
-The Committee shall annually appoint a chairperson.
-The chairperson position shall rotate between the three (3) parties.
-In the first year of existence of the Committee (2006-2007), TVEA and Classified bargaining units shall determine between them, which party shall appoint a chairperson (subject to Classified bargaining unit approval).
-In the second year of the existence of the Committee, the union that did not appoint the chairperson in the first year shall appoint a chairperson.
-In the third year of the existence of the Committee, the District shall appoint a chairperson.
-The District shall provide the Committee and TVEA with relevant data within a reasonable time of the request concerning the health and welfare costs, experience, and plan expenses.
+- 7.2.1 Effective October 1, 2018, the District contribution limit to the cost of medical, dental and vision insurance premiums per each eligible, full-time unit member and his/her dependents shall be \$887.25 per month (twelfthly).
+For the 2018-19 plan year, the District contribution limit shall be \$10,557.
+Thereafter, commencing in the 2019-20 plan year, effective July 1, 2019, the contribution limit shall be \$10,647.
+Payment of any additional medical, dental or vision insurance premium costs shall be paid by the individual unit member (Appendix B-6). - 7.2.2 All rebates from the District JPA shall be applied directly to reduce the cost of Health and Welfare Benefits. - 7.2.3 The District shall establish an Insurance Advisory Committee (IAC) for the purpose of researching available options and cost economies to maximize plan benefits and minimize premium costs to the District and employee participants.
+TVEA will appoint five (5) members to the IAC.
+The District shall provide the IAC and TVEA with relevant data within a reasonable time of the request concerning the health and welfare costs, experience, and plan expenses.

-The Committee shall meet at least quarterly.
+The IAC shall meet as needed.
 It shall solicit proposals and estimates, study costs of providing insurance coverage and usage by District employees, and shall make recommendations to their respective employee units.